Chaithanya-Bangaru/jenkins2/README.md

-# jenkins2 and its features like
+# jenkins2 / features
 Pipelines CI/CD
 BlueOcean UI which creates groovy scripts used to build pipelines